tinayiluo0322/ad-dfc-signatures/README.md

-# Topological and Geometric Signatures of Dynamic Functional Connectivity in Alzheimer’s Disease
+# Topological and geometric signatures of brain network dynamics in Alzheimer’s Disease

 This repository contains the code accompanying the paper: